mytutorcode/game-of-tennis-refactoring-kata/README.md

 # Application Overview

-The application is built with *Spring Boot* and provide a single RESTful endpoint to score and report back the score for a given Game of Tennis.
+The application is built with **Spring Boot** and provides a single RESTful endpoint to score and report back the score for a given Game of Tennis.

 The application also sends the score of the game to be displayed on a scoreboard seen by the audience.

+There is no Database or other persistence being used by the application.